 For the purposes of this policy, a "student" is defined as "any individual currently or previously enrolled in any course offered by Bevill State Community College."
-This definition does not include prospective students.
+This definition does not include prospective students or applicants that never enroll in a course.